Blue Beetle (Jaime Reyes): Teen Titans

-Jaime is recruited by Black Beetle (who originally identifies himself as a Blue Beetle from the future) and Garrett to go into the past with Booster Gold to prevent Kord's death.
-After saving Kord, Jaime and Garrett return, the future is revealed to be a dystopia ruled by Maxwell Lord, who now was never exposed and defeated.
-Black Beetle is also revealed to be a future enemy of Jaime's, who tries to create this future so he will never have to deal with Jaime and so he "would not lose her".
-In Booster Gold vol. 2 #10, seeing the damage done by their actions, Ted decides to accept his death and returns to the past, seemingly to the exact moment where he was murdered by Lord, returning the timeline to equilibrium and thus preventing the dystopia.
-However, in the epilogue for Booster Gold vol. 2 #1.000.000, a figure with a scarab enters a Kord Industries building that contains a Bug and a picture of Kord's enemy Overthrow among other things.
-His trademark laugh hints that it is actually Ted, who somehow escaped death but managed to fix the timestream.
+Jaime is recruited by Black Beetle (who originally identifies himself as a Blue Beetle from the future) and Garrett to go into the past with Booster Gold to prevent Ted Kord's death.
+After saving Kord, Jaime and Garrett return, and the future is revealed to be a dystopia ruled by Maxwell Lord, who now was never exposed and defeated.
+Seeing the damage done by their actions, Kord decides to accept his death and returns to the past, restoring the timeline.

-The villain Shockwave revealed during his battle with Jaime that Kord Industries is now owned by the 100.
-He again came into conflict with Kid Devil, who still harbored a grudge against him because of both the future Titans incident and his status with Ravager.
+Jaime comes into conflict with Kid Devil, who still harbored a grudge against him because of both the future Titans incident and his status with Ravager.
 Jaime tries to mend fences with Kid Devil, but their squabbling allows Shockwave to escape.
-During their second battle with him, Kid Devil managed to tap into his demonic powers and partially melts Shockwave's armor, enabling the two boys to defeat him.
-This seems to squelch the ill feelings between them.
-Kid Devil asks Jaime if he's heard from Ravager and Jaime replies that he's faced down an entire alien race, but Ravager scares him.
-Kid Devil finally realizes that Jaime is being sincere and they shake hands and tell each other their real names.
-Later at Titans Tower Robin offers Jaime full-membership, which Jaime finally feels ready to accept.
+After working with Jaime to defeat Shockwave, Kid Devil realizes that he is being sincere.
+The two reconcile and reveal their secret identities to each other.
+Later, at Titans Tower, Robin offers Jaime full-membership, which he finally feels ready to accept.